-- The City's portion of floodplain mapping efforts were completed in Beal Slough, Southeast Upper Salt Creek (SEUSC), Stevens Creek, Salt Creek and Deadmans Run.
-FEMA is expected to adopt all the new mapping in late 2010 or early 2011. - Completed a watershed master plan for the Little Salt Creek watershed which developed new floodplain mapping and identified capital projects to address stream stability.
+- Floodplain mapping efforts were completed in Beal Slough, Southeast Upper Salt Creek (SEUSC), Stevens Creek, Salt Creek and Deadmans Run.
+FEMA adopted new floodplain maps for all these areas except Little Salt Creek.
+Revised floodplain maps effective February 18, 2011. - Completed a watershed master plan for the Little Salt Creek with new floodplain mapping and identified capital projects to address stream stability.
+Little Salt Creek floodplain mapping approval is coordinated by Nebraska Department of Natural Resources with adoption late 2012.

-- Develop a unified master plan for the City to address stream stability, flood issues and water quality. - Continue coordination with FEMA to get updated floodplain mapping for the City of Lincoln. - Disseminate floodplain and stormwater information to the public, utilizing web technology and GIS to increase the range of information available. - Ongoing No-Low phosphorous fertilizer education program.
+- Develop a unified master plan for the City to address stream stability, flood issues and water quality. - Disseminate floodplain and stormwater information to the public, utilizing web technology and GIS to increase the range of information available. - Ongoing stormwater education program.

-- Develop the Antelope Creek Plan for Water Quality. - Continue Coordination with Nebraska Department of Natural Resources on floodplain mapping in Lancaster County. - Complete FEMA process for updating the floodplain maps for Beal Slough, Southeast Upper Salt Creek, Cardwell Branch, Deadmans Run and Salt Creek.
+- Develop the Antelope Creek Plan for Water Quality. - Continue Coordination with Nebraska Department of Natural Resources on floodplain mapping in Lancaster County. - Coordinate revised floodplain maps with FEMA for reduced floodplains due to proposed projects on Beal Slough and Antelope Creek.